Education Programme

 Practicalities

-- Important Note: As many of our activities take place outdoors, visitors are advised to learn about Lyme Disease, information can be found on this link.
+• Important Note: As many of our activities take place outdoors, visitors are advised to learn about Lyme Disease, information can be found on the Tick Talk Ireland Website.